SalomePlatform/sat/doc/src/configuration.rst

   * **name** : the name of the application (mandatory)
   * **workdir** : the directory in which the application is produced (mandatory)
   * **tag** : the default tag to use for the git bases
-  * **dev** : activate the dev mode. in dev mode git bases are checked out only one time, to avoid risks of removing developments.
+  * **dev** : activate the dev mode.
+In dev mode git bases are checked out only one time, to avoid risks of removing developments.
   * **verbose** : activate verbosity in the compilation
   * **debug** : activate debug mode in the compilation, i.e -g option
   * **python3** : 'yes/no' tell sat that the application uses python3